Fornication/Wanderlust/README.md

 - Delete the installation folder.

-## Credits and Thanks

-- Althro for letting me fork his readme!

 ## Contact

 Official support takes place on my discord channel.
 You can join [my discord](https://discord.gg/JycmyqzZz7) for less support-related inquiries and chatting as well!